remorses/unframer/README.md

     1. use link variables
     1. absolute links (starting with https://, not links to other Framer pages).
-    1. append a query when creating a link (for example instead of writing `/home` you write `/home?` and don't press enter, this will preserve the link as it is)

 -   Internationalization is not supported